MarcinWachowiak/m-mimo-ofdm-with-nonlinear-pa-sim/README.md

-# Simulation of the mMIMO OFDM system with nonlinear power amplifiers
+# Simulation of the mMIMO OFDM system with nonlinear front-end power amplifiers

 Installation
 ------------